nehemiaharchives/cpsd/README.md

 Data for stations and Churches in Japan are located at [data/japan](data/japan) directory in this repo.

 ## Visualization
 You can import those GeoJson files into [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) software or services like [MapBox Studio](https://www.mapbox.com/mapbox-studio).
-Analyze them to improve your Church planting strategy!
+For example, [Church & Station](https://github.com/nehemiaharchives/church-station) project at [Christian Today Japan](https://www.linkedin.com/company/christian-today-japan/).

 ## Future
 Hoping to apply for other countries, accomodate other type of data and languages.